 #7.
 Be patient (and check Ahrefs!)

 Once you hit send on the email, your work is (usually) done.
-You should now have a good understanding of how to pitch to journalists on Twitter.

 If the journalist comes back with any further questions, make sure you respond to them promptly.
 But if you’ve answered their original questions in sufficient detail, that will probably be enough.